Pretius/pretius-smart-checkbox-column/README.md

 * priority update to next APEX releases and features listed in the roadmap.

 ## Roadmap
-* [ ] Support for other APEX report types
+* [x] Support for mutliple instances of the plugin on the same report
+* [x] Custom checkbox visualizations
-* [ ] Automatically enhanced styling for checkbox column in Interactive Report
+* [x] Automatically adjust checkbox column width in Interactive Report
-* [ ] Custom checkbox visualizations
 * [ ] No checkbox mode - row selection
 * [ ] No header checkbox mode - plugin will not render header checkbox
 * [ ] Google like - select all flag (all report pages)
 * [ ] Additional checkbox attributes for custom selection callbacks
 * [ ] Custom selection callbacks
+* [ ] Support for other APEX report types

 ## Known issues